Benjam1nOP/AdvanceKeylogger/README.md

 # AdvanceKeylogger
+## How it works
-Creates a directory to temporarily store information to exfiltrate Gets all the essential network information -> stores to log file      (takes about a minute in a half) Gets the wireless network ssid's and passwords in XML data file Retrieves system hardware and running process/service info If the clipboard is activated and contains anything -> stores to log file Browsing history is retrieved as a JSON data file then dumped into a log file Then using multiprocessing 4 features work together simultaneously:      (set to 5 minutes for demo but timeouts and ranges can be adjusted)
+- Creates a directory to temporarily store information to exfiltrate
+- Gets all the essential network information -> stores to log file &nbsp;&nbsp;&nbsp;&nbsp; (takes about a minute in a half)
+- Gets the wireless network ssid's and passwords in XML data file
+- Retrieves system hardware and running process/service info
+- If the clipboard is activated and contains anything -> stores to log file
+- Browsing history is retrieved as a JSON data file then dumped into a log file
+- Then using multiprocessing 4 features work together simultaneously: &nbsp;&nbsp;&nbsp;&nbsp; (set to 5 minutes for demo but timeouts and ranges can be adjusted)
-Log pressed keys
+1. Log pressed keys
-Take screenshots every 5 seconds
+2. Take screenshots every 5 seconds
-Record microphone in one minute segments
+3. Record microphone in one minute segments
-Take webcam picture every 5 seconds
+4. Take webcam picture every 5 seconds
-After all the .txt and .xml files are grouped together and encrypted to protect sensitive data Then by individual directory, the files are grouped and sent through email by file type with regex magic Finally, the Log directory is deleted and the program loops back to the beginning to repeat the same process Demo video: https://drive.google.com/file/d/1d4CRby5e_GSU1exUNxSl5YZgpL9-NZpT/view
+- After all the .txt and .xml files are grouped together and encrypted to protect sensitive data
+- Then by individual directory, the files are grouped and sent through email by file type with regex magic
+- Finally, the Log directory is deleted and the program loops back to the beginning to repeat the same process Demo video: https://drive.google.com/file/d/1d4CRby5e_GSU1exUNxSl5YZgpL9-NZpT/view
 ![image](https://user-images.githubusercontent.com/67306442/174436866-a759feca-2efb-4289-ab00-05502d62a18d.png)